Adler's Appetite: Early years and formation (2003–2004)

 L.A.
 Guns also played that night.
-A tour of Europe and the US followed from January–February 2004, however, a number of the US shows were cancelled, after the promoter failed to pay for transport and the band for the shows they performed.
+A tour of Europe and the US followed from January–February 2004, however, a number of the US shows were canceled, after the promoter failed to pay for transport and the band for the shows they performed.
 Adler's Appetite began writing material for their debut album and signed with Shrapnel Records for its release.
 A tour of Europe followed from June 25 – July 10, preceded by two US shows in May, during which former Beautiful Creatures and Tuff guitarist Michael Thomas filled in for Kelli, who had joined Vince Neil's solo band.